 Acidity of Benzoic Acid

 Benzoic acid is considered a weak acid.
 Its Ka value is approximately 6.3 × 10⁻⁵ at 25°C, and its pKa value is around 4.2.
 These values indicate that benzoic acid only partially dissociates in water.
-When benzoic acid dissolves in water, it donates a proton to form a benzoate ion (C₆H₅COO⁻) and a hydronium ion (H₃O⁺), but the equilibrium strongly favors the undissociated benzoic acid.
+On top of that, when benzoic acid dissolves in water, it donates a proton to form a benzoate ion (C₆H₅COO⁻) and a hydronium ion (H₃O⁺), but the equilibrium strongly favors the undissociated benzoic acid.
 This behavior is typical of weak acids, which do not fully ionize in solution.

 Factors Affecting Acidity

 Several factors influence the acidity of benzoic acid, including the electron-withdrawing or electron-donating properties of substituents on the benzene ring.
-For example, if the benzene ring contains electron-withdrawing groups such as chlorine (Cl) or nitro (NO₂) groups, the acidity of benzoic acid increases.
+As an example, if the benzene ring contains electron-withdrawing groups such as chlorine (Cl) or nitro (NO₂) groups, the acidity of benzoic acid increases.
 These groups stabilize the benzoate ion by delocalizing the negative charge, making it easier for benzoic acid to donate a proton.
-Conversely, if the benzene ring contains electron-donating groups such as methyl (CH₃) or methoxy (OCH₃) groups, the acidity of benzoic acid decreases.
+Think about it: conversely, if the benzene ring contains electron-donating groups such as methyl (CH₃) or methoxy (OCH₃) groups, the acidity of benzoic acid decreases.
 These groups destabilize the benzoate ion by increasing the electron density, making it more difficult for benzoic acid to donate a proton.

 Trends and Latest Developments